sanjapatil/GitDemo1/README.md

-This is my test repository for practice
+This is my test repository